mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 - Files from ILL's instrument D1B can now be loaded.
 - New algorithm :ref:`CorelliPowderCalibrationDatabase <algm-CorelliPowderCalibrationDatabase>` to save Corelli geometry calibration to database
 - New algorithm :ref:`CorelliPowderCalibrationApply <algm-CorelliPowderCalibrationApply>` to apply a CORELLI calibration table to CORELLI EventWorkspace.
+- New algorithm :ref:`CorelliPowderCalibrationLoad <algm-CorelliPowderCalibrationLoad>` to load a CORELLI calibration table.

 Improvements